-- Best Social Media Marketing: Creative use of social media websites such as Facebook, Twitter, Instagram, Pinterest and other popular social media platforms to promote a tourism experience or product.
+- Best Social Media Marketing: Creative use of social media websites such as Facebook, Twitter, Instagram, TikTok, Pinterest and other popular social media platforms to promote a tourism experience or product.
 Results should include analytics, performance against targets, dashboard data (likes, engagement, re-tweets, pins, shares, growth over period) and paid tactics

 - Best Cooperative Partnership: Any campaign, program, tour, publication, event or other activity that is the result of partnership between three or more destinations, businesses or organizations who share resources to promote a common tourism experience or product.
 Results should include clear statement of partnership goals; any/all results, depending on activation media used.

 - Best Branding Initiative: Campaign, tool or activity designed to revitalize the destination brand, establish new brand identity or create brand awareness.
 May include industry economic impact messaging.

 - Best Website: Website used to promote a destination with criteria based on design, innovation, content, technology, interactivity, copywriting and ease of use.
 Results should include in addition to the number of unique visitors, time on site, signals of intent to travel and any other relevant conversion metrics.

 - Best Printed Collateral: Entries can include, but are not limited to: printed visitor guides, print advertising pieces, brochures, etc. Entry should include information on media plan, targeting, audience and specific results.
 Metrics should include: print quantity, distribution and audience.